-§10.0 No voting member of the SFDCCC shall be permitted to bid on any contract let by the SFDCCC.
-In addition, no voting member who currently employs anyone bidding on a contract with the SFDCCC, or who has a business partner, contractor, employee, or relative (including spouses and domestic partners) may serve on the Bidding Subcommittee or may vote on the award of any SFDCCC contract.
-In the event of a conflict of interest involving the Chair, the Treasurer, or the Chair of the Bidding Subcommittee, he/she may designate another voting member of the DCCC who does not have a conflict to serve in his/her place on the Bidding Subcommittee.
+Bidding Subcommittee or may vote on the award of any SFDCCC contract.
+In the event of a conflict of interest involving the Chair, the Finance Director, or the Chair of the Bidding Subcommittee, they may designate another voting member of the DCCC who does not have a conflict to serve in their place on the Bidding Subcommittee.